 - Car dealers who try to offer this type of help will pay off your existing lease but transfer your debt into another loan.
 You may end up paying for the cost of two cars and having your credit damaged so be cautious and don’t be fooled.

 Check our resource page to find a list of calculators that can help you with your payment estimates.
 You will also see information on a lot of other helpful subjects also.
-Everything from starting a budget that will find you extra spending money to jumping a dead car battery or getting better gas mileage.
-Even how to plug a tire or replace your wiper blades and more.
+Everything from starting a budget that will find you extra spending money, buying a car for your kid and insurance information to jumping a dead car battery or getting better gas mileage.
+Even how to plug a tire or replace your wiper blades, electric car window repair tips and more.